Zander's Aircrete Troubleshooting Guide

 The most common cause of fluctuating foam density is sharing electrical circuits with mixers, compressors, and the Little Dragon.
 The water pump on the Little Dragon is directly affected by slight changes in voltage which are easily caused by the electrical impact of an injection mixer or air-compressor running on the same circuit.
 It is highly recommended to provide the Little Dragon with a dedicated circuit, free from all other appliances.

-The other primary cause of fluctuating foam density is fluctuating pressure of the air supply.
-While the Little Dragon is running, keep an eye on the output gauge of your air-compressor especially just before and after it's air pump kicks on.
-The output pressure dial on the compressor should remain steady (within one or two psi).
-If it is jumping around more than that during the cycle then some adjustment may need to be made on your air-compressor.
+Another possible cause of fluctuating foam density is fluctuating pressure of the air supply.
 If your compressor is rated for less than 2.5 CFM at 90 PSI it might not be able to keep up with the Little Dragon.
-Try setting the output pressure of the compressor lower than the kick-on pressure.
+The output pressure of the compressor should be set lower than the kick-on pressure.
 The kick-on pressure switch may need to be adjusted to a higher minimum pressure setting.
 Perhaps the check valve needs to be cleaned and inspected.
 Improve the quantity and quality of electricity being supplied to your compressor by removing the extension cord, or reducing the length of extension cord and/or using a thicker gauge extension cord, and shut off or remove other appliances from the electrical circuit.
 If your compressor is still fluctuating in output pressure or unable to keep up with foam production, consult the unit’s manual or customer support.

 I made some major edits to the original post today.
 Any comments?